Mavericks get off to fast start in win over Rockets | The Japan Times

 Kings 113, Wizards 106

-In Washington, Rui Hachimura was held to 7 points on 2-of-7 shooting and grabbed four rebounds as the Wizards missed out on their third straight win.
+In Washington, Rui Hachimura was held to seven points on 2-of-7 shooting and grabbed four rebounds as the Wizards missed out on their third straight win.

 Harrison Barnes matched his season high with 26 points for Sacramento and Bojan Bogdanovic had 21.